-CENTRAL PROVINCES AND BERAR.-All Forest officers not below the rank of Assistant Conservators and all Revenue officers not below the rank of Naib-Tahsildar.
+CENTRAL PROVINCES AND BERAR,-All Forest officers not below the rank of Assistant Conservators and all Revenue officers not below the rank of Naib-Tabsildar.
 (Notn.
-No. 2595-A, dated the 18th June 1895 and No. 1853 dated the 7th Aug.
-1916.)
+No. 2595 A, dated the 18th June 1895 and No. 1853 dated the 7th Aug 1916)

-(2) i Weir 683.-Venkatanarayadu.-"Going armed" in s.
-13 means "carrying arms" and a person who gets a license for protection only but uses it for sports is not exempted from the liability under the Act.

-- (3) !
-Weir 662.-Koraga.-Section 13 which prohibits a person from "going armed" except under a license is not bound to take his license with him whenever he goes. - (4) L. B. R., 1893-1900, 284-Nga Shwe Ton.-A person who appears in a public place or issues from his own property or abode, having about his person a weapon of the sort described in s.
-4, and not covered by a license, goes armed within the meaning of s.
-13 of the Act.
-The phrase "going armed" is not to be restricted to the meaning, carrying or bearing arms in the manner usual for the particular weapon in view. - (5) U. S. R. 1897-1901, Vol 14-Nga Tha Byaung-The accused was found in another man's house wearing a dagger.
+- (2) 1 Weir 1663.-Venkatarayadu-"Going armed" in s.
+13 means "earrying arms," and a person who gets a licence for protection only but uses it for sports is not exempted from the Hability under the Act. - (3) 1 Weir 662,-Keraga-Section 13 which prohibits a person from "geing armed" except under a licence is not bound to take his licence with him whenever he goes. - (4) L. R. 1893-1900, 284.-Nga Shwe Ton.-A persen who appears in a public place or issues from his own property or abode, having about his person a weapon of the sort described in s.
+4, and not covered by a licence gees armed within the meaning of s.
+13. The phrase "going armed" is not to be restricted to the meaning carrying or bearing arms in the manner usual for the particular weapon in view. - (5) U. S. R. 1897-1901, Vol 1-Nga The Sysung-The accused was found that man's house wearing a dagger.
 He did not allege that the dagger was not his or that he had not brought it to the house.
 On the contrary he specified the purpose for which the dagger was issued.
-Held, that in the above circumstances the accused has committed the offence of going armed with a dagger in contravention of s.
-13. - (6) U. B. R., 1892-1898.
-Vol. I, 1.-Nga Po Tein-Dalwes, spears and forks do not come within the term "military stores" in s.
-14 and the mere possession of such weapons is not a punishable offence under s.
-19. But going armed with swords or spears without a license is punishable under s.
-13. Search for arms would be illegal if it was not ordered by a Magistrate in pursuance of s.
-25. - 14.
-No person shall have in his possession or under his control any cannon or firearms or any amenunition or military stores, except under a license and in the manner and to the extent permitted thereby
+In the above circumstances the secused has committed the offence of going armed with a dagger in contravention of s.
+13.

+14. No person shall have in his possession or under his control any cannon or firearms or any ammunition or military stores, except under a licence and in Unlicensed pessession of firearms, etc. the manner and to the extent permitted thereby.